sentclose/sentc-docs/docs/guide/e2ee/user.md

 @tab Flutter

-The url is for the auth app and the recoveryKeys is a list of all six keys.
+The url is for the auth app, and the recoveryKeys is a list of all six keys.

 ```dart
 final (user, recoveryKeys) = await user.registerOtp("<issuer>", "<audience>", "<password>");